-I mentioned previously that my wife bought me a new Polar H10 heart rate monitor and chest strap for my birthday.
-I’ve gotten used to chest strap heart rate monitors over the past 3 years.
+I mentioned previously that my wife bought me a new Polar H10 heart rate sensor and chest strap for my birthday.
+I’ve gotten used to chest strap heart rate sensors over the past 3 years.
 While I’m sure wristbands are more portable and convenient, the chest strap models are more accurate.
 If I’m exercising, I value accuracy over mild inconvenience.
-I use a heart rate monitor at the gym.
+I use a heart rate sensor at the gym.

 Polar apparently offers two apps, Polar Beat and Polar Flow.
 The Polar Flow app is the smartphone gateway to the internet for Polar’s sports watches.
 The Flow app doesn’t record a session itself, but seems to be for overall fitness monitoring like UA Record app.
 The Polar Beat app uses your smartphone as a recording device and you pair the H10 within the app.
 Apparently, the H10 also caches data.
 It says it will cache one exercise.
 That one exercise can be 65 hours long and data is stored on a per second basis.
 I guess you can pair it with your phone, kick off a workout, then leave your phone in the hotel room?